Vom1124/P2P_AdHoc-Networking/README.md

       -   Run the shell script provided in the directory to initialize the decentralized network.

   3) Centralized System (Hostapd):
-     (i) Navigate to the Centralized with Hostapd folder.
+     - Navigate to the Centralized with Hostapd folder.
-     (ii) Edit the hostapd.conf file and the 10-wlan_x_network.txt file accordingly.
+     - Edit the hostapd.conf file and the 10-wlan_x_network.txt file accordingly.
-     (iii) Rename the 10-wlan_x_network.txt file as needed and update the corresponding file path in the shell script before execution.
+     - Rename the 10-wlan_x_network.txt file as needed and update the corresponding file path in the shell script before execution.
-     (iv) After making all changes, run the shell script to bring up the centralized network.
+     - After making all changes, run the shell script to bring up the centralized network.